NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-4.9-RTM.md

 ## Summary: What's New in 4.9.0

-* Signing: Enable ClientPolicies to require use of a set of Trusted Authors and Repos listed in NuGet.Config - [#6961](https://github.com/NuGet/Home/issues/6961)
+* Signing: Enable ClientPolicies to require use of a set of Trusted Authors and Repositories listed in NuGet.Config - [#6961](https://github.com/NuGet/Home/issues/6961)

 * create ".snupkg" files to contain symbols in pack -- enhance push to understand nuget protocol to accept snupkg files for symbol server - [#6878](https://github.com/NuGet/Home/issues/6878)